What Is a Rectal Fistula? Causes, Symptoms & Natural Remedies

-A fistula is one of the complicated diseases of the anus.
-This disease can be due to various reasons.
+Rectal fistula is one of the complicated diseases of the anus.
+This disease can be caused by various reasons.
 It can be cured with proper lifestyle and treatment.

-What causes a fistula and how does it occur?
+What causes a rectal fistula, and how does it occur?

-The main causes of a rectal fistula are rectal gland and rectal abscess.
-Additionally, the following conditions can cause a rectal fistula: Crohn’s disease (an inflammatory bowel disease), radiotherapy, trauma, venereal disease, tuberculosis, diverticulitis (a disease in which small pouches form in the large intestine and become inflamed), and cancer.
+The leading causes of a rectal fistula are the rectal gland and rectal abscess.
+Additionally, the following conditions can cause a rectal fistula:

 It is easier to treat as it does not penetrate too deep into the rectal muscle.

-There are different types depending on how deep the fistula penetrates into the rectal tissue.
+Depending on how deep the fistula penetrates into rectal tissue, there are different types.

 What are the symptoms?